chrisant996/clink/docs/clink.md

 `clink-scroll-top`|Scroll the console window to the top.
 `clink-select-complete`|Like `complete`, but shows interactive menu of matches and responds to arrow keys and typing to filter the matches.
 `clink-selectall-conhost`|Mimics the "Select All" command when running in a standard console window (hosted by the OS conhots).
 Selects the input line text.
 If already selected, then it invokes the "Select All" command from the console window's system menu and selects the entire screen buffer's contents.
 `clink-show-help`|Lists the currently active key bindings using friendly key names.
-A numeric argument affects showing categories and descriptions:  0 for neither, 1 for categories, 2 for descriptions, 3 for categories and descriptions (the default).
+A numeric argument affects showing categories and descriptions:  0 for neither, 1 for categories, 2 for descriptions, 3 for categories and descriptions (the default), 4 for all commands (even if not bound to a key).
 `clink-show-help-raw`|Lists the currently active key bindings using raw key sequences.
-A numeric argument affects showing categories and descriptions:  0 for neither, 1 for categories, 2 for descriptions, 3 for categories and descriptions (the default).
+A numeric argument affects showing categories and descriptions:  0 for neither, 1 for categories, 2 for descriptions, 3 for categories and descriptions (the default), 4 for all commands (even if not bound to a key).
 `clink-up-directory`|Changes to the parent directory.
 `clink-what-is`|Show the key binding for the next key sequence that is input.
 `cua-backward-char`|Extends the selection and moves back a character.